 Expert Tip: To save yourself the trouble of trying to optimize a slow website theme, scan your favorite themes in GT Metrix before picking one to build your store on.
 Turbo is a fresh new theme from Out of the Sandbox that provides lazy load and is quick!

-You see, there’s a long list of other things you can work on if you want to optimize your page conversions.
+You see, there’s a long list of other things you can work on if you want to optimize your page to improve e-commerce conversion rate.
 If you want to know now how to speed up your page load time, perfect your snippets or write a killer product description get in touch with our SEO Specialists for a free evaluation of your site.
 We’re always happy to chat.